DominikTomasek/WALKMAN/README.md

 # Walkman
 Is simple walking robot based on ardunio board.
-Perfect little project for start with aurduino or if you want build some kind of robot. so there are compoments which I used for this robot :
+Perfect little project for start with aurduino or if you want build some kind of robot.
+So there are compoments which I used for this robot :

 1.arduino uno - which works here as mind of this robot